beginning of content

 Will my baby feel it if my partner and I are having sex?

-If you have any doubt or questions about having sex during pregnancy, speak with your maternity care provider.
+If you have any doubts, concerns or questions about having sex during pregnancy, speak with your maternity care provider.

 Check your symptoms Find a health service